onlyquake/xonotic-wiki/Announcement.markdown

 \> h1.
 Notes
 \> \# This is just a first draft
 \> \# Perhaps add a passage about who the Xonotic team is and an open invitation to for others to get involved.
-\> \# I’ve re-ordered the project changes to place emphasis on the community focus and artistic direction of the project.
-Most users couldn’t care less about the VCS or general PR but will be excited about a new artistic direction and more contributions.
+\> \# I've re-ordered the project changes to place emphasis on the community focus and artistic direction of the project.
+Most users couldn't care less about the VCS or general PR but will be excited about a new artistic direction and more contributions.
-\> \# Maybe change “birth” to “launch”.
+\> \# Maybe change "birth" to "launch".
-\> \# Original opener : “All too often the paths that lie ahead of us lead us to crossroads which we had not foreseen.
-The Nexuiz [link] community recently arrived at such a crossroad [link]…”
+\> \# Original opener : "All too often the paths that lie ahead of us lead us to crossroads which we had not foreseen.
+The Nexuiz [link] community recently arrived at such a crossroad [link]..."

 h1. v7, edited by Dokujisan
 **Combining some ideas from V5 and V6\*